Acupuncture for All

 Many people use acupuncture to treat stress and chronic pain.
 It can also help reduce nausea from cancer treatments.
 But acupuncture treatments can be expensive and it can be difficult to find a trusted therapist.
 Now, Mercy is making acupuncture affordable and accessible, bringing it to patients via the new Community Pain and Stress Center.

 Acupuncture involves inserting long, very thin needles into specific points on the body.
 Nix says the average treatment uses four to six needles and lasts five to 15 minutes.
-"The needles are about the thickness of a human hair," Nix explains.
+"The needles are about the thickness of a human hair," Mulcahy explains.
 "It doesn't hurt or feel sharp."

 The Community Pain and Stress Center is located on the 6th floor of Mercy Hospital and open:

 Monday and Friday, 11 am - 4 pm

 Wednesday and Thursday, 11:30am - 6:30pm

 For more information and to make an appointment call 312.567.2078.

 Expert Doctors, Advanced Treatments: Means More Lives Saved

 When it comes to matters of your heart and vascular system (arteries and veins), you don’t want to settle.
 Mercy is a longtime leader in cardiovascular medicine and was named one of the Nation’s 100 Top Hospitals® for cardiovascular care by Thomson Healthcare.
 At Mercy, patients benefit from innovative, less-invasive treatment options, and the skill and experience of world-renowned physicians.
 READ MORE